 It’s important to realise there is a lot more to achieving a personal best than “carb loading” and drinking a sports drink.
 Good nutrition which has been tailored to your specific needs is vital for stamina and endurance, strength, concentration, focus and mental alertness as well as repair and recovery.

 Poor nutrition generally, (not just leading up to the day) can really compromise your results.
-It can take you from a “champion” to middle of the pack.
+It can take you from a “champion” to the middle of the pack.

 And don’t forget, if you are seriously training for a particular event, you need to practise your nutrition just like you practise every other aspect of your routine.